robertjchristian/MRC/MRC42.md

 - The answer to "Life, the Universe and Everything" is Time.
 - How to make contributions to Morpheus **accretive** vs **extractive**.
 - The concept is that all Contributions take Time for them to benefit the network, the longer the Time the greater the benefit.

-## Time Seperates All Things
-It seperates the Builders from the tourists.
+- Time seperates the Builders from the tourists.
 The HODLers from the day traders.
-In the Morpheus context, Time seperates the real Contriubtors from short term opportunists.
+- In the Morpheus context, Time seperates the real Contriubtors from short term opportunists.

 ## The Time Power Multiple (Shortened "Power")
 Rather than pick a "magic" number for the "Time Power Multiple" function, this number can best be set by looking at the actually Dilution Rate the person exeperiences from locking their MOR tokens for a specific period of time.